evg13ny/react-weather-app/README.md

 You can see current weather with details and forecast next week (with details too).

-After you input a city, app get coordinates from GeoDB API and then get forecast from OpenWeatherMap API.
+After you input a city, app get coordinates from [GeoDB API](https://rapidapi.com/wirefreethought/api/geodb-cities) and then get forecast from [OpenWeatherMap API](https://openweathermap.org).

 !
-You need to get both of this keys and put then on api.jsx (it's free) !
+You need to get both of this keys and put them on api.jsx (it's free) !

 For start:
 * git clone [repository url]